 The plugin library file base name is

 Unix and Unix-like systems,

 To load the plugin at server startup, use the

 library file that contains the plugin.
 With this plugin-loading

 method, the option must be given each time the server starts.

 For example, put these lines in your

-Alternatively, to register the plugin at runtime, use this statement (changing the extension as necessary):
+Alternatively, to register the plugin at runtime, use this statement (adjust the extension as necessary):

 INSTALL PLUGIN validate_password SONAME 'validate_password.so';

 INSTALL PLUGIN loads the plugin,